scholarshipcoin/scholarshipcoin/doc/node_installation.md

 Copy the ".scholarship" folder at your desired location.

-Replace RPCUSER and RPCPASSWORD by your desired rpcuser and rpcpassword.
+At the ".scholarship/scholarship.conf" file, replace RPCUSER and RPCPASSWORD by your desired rpcuser and rpcpassword.
+Then save the file

 Start the daemon
 ---------------------
 	scholarshipd -rpcuser=RPCUSER -rpcpassword=RPCPASSWORD -datadir=/LOCATION/.scholarship -conf=scholarship.conf -daemon -txindex

 Replace "LOCATION" by your desired location of the ".scholarship" folder

+And

+Replace RPCUSER and RPCPASSWORD by your desired rpcuser and rpcpassword.

 Your node is now started and connected to the Scholarship Coin network